prisma/prisma/docs/development-mode.md

 # Development mode

-Prisma 2 supports a _development mode_ which can be launched using the `prisma2 dev` command.
-When in development mode, Prisma 2 runs a development server in the background that watches your [Prisma schema file](./prisma-schema-file.md).
+The Prisma Framework supports a _development mode_ which can be launched using the `prisma2 dev` command.
+When in development mode, the Prisma Frameowrk runs a development server in the background that watches your [Prisma schema file](./prisma-schema-file.md).

 Whenever you save any changes in the schema file, the development server: